markimus-maximus/AirBnB-Data-Modelling/README.md

 Figure 5.
 Improved generalisation scores after regularisation

 ![image](https://user-images.githubusercontent.com/107410852/202478466-926a7dff-edc5-432b-b127-87362c461b4f.png)
 Figure 6.
-RMSE did not consistently improve despite the improved regularistion.
+RMSE did not consistently improve despite the improved regularistion. +/-1 SD.

 Excluding outliers from the data set (ranging from SD 99.5-99.95) using  `exclude_outliers(split_data, contamination:float)` function did little to improve scores across all of the estimators used.